UPDATED- DECEMBER 2009

 TopSome readers may now want to have a better understanding of what "low-level information" is and why I feel it so important to music reproduction.
 Fortunately, there is a simple test and demonstration that anyone can perform on any system:

-Just play an excellent acoustical recording, either CD or LP, where the music has both very soft and very loud passages, at a natural volume level.
+Just play an excellent recording of acoustical music, either CD or LP, where the music has both very soft and very loud passages, at a natural volume level.
+Then ask yourself this question:

 Does the system still sound "just as good" at all volume levels?
 If it does, that system passes the test!